Practicum in Psychology

 On this page:

-The Practicum in Psychology is a three credit-hour independent study opportunity that may be available to some students.
-The purpose of the program is to allow students to gain experience that is directly relevant to their program of study in psychology, including human factors, health psychology, human services, LGBT issues, forensic, clinical, animal behavior or industrial/organizational psychology.
-Students may volunteer in local agencies, private organizations, local government, hospitals, government laboratories, business or industries.
+The Practicum in Psychology is a three-credit-hour independent study opportunity that may be available to some students.
+The purpose of the program is to allow students to gain experience that is directly relevant to their program of study in psychology, including human factors, health psychology, human services, LGBT issues, forensic, clinical, animal behavior, or industrial/organizational psychology.
+Students may volunteer in local agencies, private organizations, local government, hospitals, government laboratories, businesses, or industries.
 The course is intended to be more than a volunteer for credit arrangement.
 Students are expected to relate their work experiences to their academic program (in a journal that is due finals week).

 A student who wants to complete a practicum is responsible for finding a practicum site and practicum site supervisor.
 Dr. Schiml is the practicum faculty supervisor.
-Students must have completed PSY 3020 or PSY 3030 and at least one core psychology course in the relevant field of psychology.
+Students must have completed (PSY 3010 and PSY 3020) or PSY 3030, and at least one core psychology course in the relevant field of psychology.

 The practicum faculty supervisor is responsible for setting practicum requirements and submitting a final grade.
 Grading is pass/fail.
 Typically, students will spend 100-120 hours over the course of the semester (approximately 7 -9 hours/week) in the workplace during the practicum.
 Expected activities and the work schedule should be approved by the practicum site supervisor and the practicum faculty supervisor.
 The faculty supervisor may require other activities to enhance the experience.
 These may include journaling, required reading, annotated bibliography, activity log, literature review, or paper.
 Students should meet regularly with their practicum site supervisor.

-The Practicum in Psychology is a three credit-hour independent study opportunity that is available for hardworking students with an impressive academic background.
+The Practicum in Psychology is a three-credit-hour independent study opportunity that is available for hardworking students.
 The overarching goal of the program is to expose students to a real-life work environment to gain valuable experience relevant to their program of study.
 It is the responsibility of the student to find a site that fits into his/her academic program.
 Some relevant fields of study in psychology may include human factors, health psychology, human services, clinic, industrial/organizational psychology, and social psychology.
-Students may work in local agencies, private organizations, local government, hospitals, government laboratories, businesses or industries.
+Students may work in local agencies, private organizations, local government, hospitals, government laboratories, businesses, or industries.

 Any student who wants to complete a practicum is responsible for finding a practicum site and site supervisor.
 Dr. Patricia Schiml serves as the faculty supervisor.
 Exceptions must be approved by the Chair of the Department of Psychology.
-Prerequisites for the practicum program include completing PSY 3020 and PSY 3030 and at least one core psychology course in the relevant field of psychology.
+Prerequisites for the practicum program include completing (PSY 3010 and PSY 3020) or PSY 3030, and at least one core psychology course in the relevant field of psychology.
 The practicum course may be taken up to two times.

-Students who wish to participate in the practicum program must hold an accumulative GPA of (3.0) or higher and a GPA of (3.2) or higher in all psychology courses.
-(Note* Grade requirements tentative) Faculty practicum supervisors are responsible for setting practicum requirements and submitting a final grade (pass/fail).
+Students who wish to participate in the practicum program must hold an accumulative GPA of (2.5) or higher.
+Faculty practicum supervisors are responsible for setting practicum requirements and submitting a final grade (pass/fail).
 Typically, students will spend 7-9 hours each week (100-120 hours over the semester) in the workplace.
-Activities and the schedule should be approved by both first, the practicum site supervisor, and then the faculty practicum supervisor to insure a cohesive plan.
+Activities and the schedule should be approved by both first, the practicum site supervisor, and then the faculty practicum supervisor to ensure a cohesive plan.
 Additional tasks may be implemented to enhance the experience.
 These additional activities may include such things as extra readings, annotated bibliography, activity log, literature review, or a final paper.

-The marketable skills of an individual with an undergraduate training in psychology can be broken down into five core abilities: communication, interpersonal competencies, problem analysis, data management, and planning/decision making skills.
+The marketable skills of an individual with undergraduate training in psychology can be broken down into five core abilities: communication, interpersonal competencies, problem analysis, data management, and planning/decision-making skills.
 Undergraduates in psychology can provide a unique contribution to the work environment because of a professional approach to dealing with human interaction and behavior.
-With enhanced critical thinking abilities, participants can approach problem solving in a scientific manner.
+With enhanced critical thinking abilities, participants can approach problem-solving in a scientific manner.
 Training in research methods allows students to integrate data and ideas.
 Basic statistics can be used to analyze company data.
 Presentations (oral, written, and visual) can be generated and presented by the students in a professional and scientific manner.
 Technical and scientific writing skills may be utilized.

-The Independent Study Approval Form and green registration form can be obtained from the Psychology Undergraduate Program office.
+The Independent Study Approval Form and registration form can be obtained from the Psychology office at 335 Fawcett and the CoSM Student Service Office in 106 Oelman.
 The Independent Study Approval Form (PDF) must be completed and signed by the student, the site supervisor, and then the faculty supervisor.
-The green registration form must be completed by the student, and then signed by the faculty supervisor.
+The registration form must be completed by the student, and then signed by the faculty supervisor.